Petteri Orpo: Tenure

 During the first month of his cabinet, there were numerous scandals regarding past writings by the Finns Party ministers, including the Deputy Prime Minister Riikka Purra.
 The scandal around Nazi-connected joking and potential connections to neo-Nazi organisations of Minister of Economic Affairs Vilhelm Junnila led to him resigning.
 Orpo's Cabinet's party Swedish People's Party of Finland have criticized Orpo for too weak leadership during the Junnila scandal.
 Orpo's leadership among the various controversies was also questioned and criticized widely in Finnish and international media.
 In March 2024 Orpo stated in Politico that the Finns are not a far-right party anymore in his opinion.
 After Orpo opened an anti racist campaign of his cabinet in August 2024 Deputy Prime Minister Purra stated the Finns Party likely do not participate as a party and added "better immigration policy" as an example of her anti-racist deeds.

 He condemned Hamas' actions during the Gaza war and expressed his support to Israel and its right to self-defense.
 The Orpo cabin has approved the two-state solution as solution of the Israeli–Palestinian conflict.
 In August 2025 Orpo stated that the two-state solution will be realized when all Western and Arab countries are committed to supporting the existence of both the Palestinian and Israeli states.

 Although in 2019 Orpo was co-founder of Coalition of Finance Ministers for Climate Action his cabinet's Finance Minister Riikka Purra stated in January 2024 that climate matters are not responsibility of the Finance Minister.

-In 2024, Orpo condemned racist attacks made against Daniela Owusu, a Finnish-Ghanian woman who was elected to serve as Saint Lucy for the national Saint Lucy's Day celebrations, and issued a formal apology to Owusu.
+In 2024, Orpo condemned racist attacks made against Daniela Owusu, a Finnish-Ghanaian woman who was elected to serve as Saint Lucy for the national Saint Lucy's Day celebrations, and issued a formal apology to Owusu.

 After the US strikes on Iranian nuclear sites in June 2025, Orpo said, "it is important for Finland that Iran does not develop a nuclear weapon and that no new nuclear-weapon state emerges in the world."

+In December 2025, Miss Finland at the time, Sarah Dzafce, was reported to have made racist remarks on social media directed against East Asians.
+Members of parliament endorsed these views, and Orpo issued statements that appeared to shield them.
+At first Orpo called remarks "chidish" but not "racist".
+After the comments spread widely in East Asia, Orpo apologized for them.
+Orpo cabinet's Debuty Prime Minister party Finns first deputy chair Teemu Keskisarja has commented that there is no point in apologizing for the eye-stretching photos.